Ambler, Pennsylvania: Harmer family

-William and George Harmer are listed among the Quakers who emigrated to Pennsylvania in 1682.
+William and George Harmer are listed among the Quakers who immigrated to Pennsylvania in 1682.
 In 1716, William and George Harmer purchased a 408-acre tract from William Penn, an area including most of what now is Ambler Borough.
 They are credited as the first landholders to actually settle in the area.
-William Harmer built a grist mill powered by the Wissahickon Creek, "the first commercial venture in the Ambler area".
+William Harmer built a gristmill powered by the Wissahickon Creek, "the first commercial venture in the Ambler area".
 He also built a stone dwelling with casement windows and diamond shaped leaded glass, near what is now the intersection of Butler Pike and Morris Road.
 After his death in 1731, the house, mill, and property were sold to Morris Morris and his wife Susanna Heath Morris.

-Village of Wissahickon
+Wissahickon

-Residents sought permission from the Crown to build roads in the area.
+Residents sought permission from The Crown to build roads in the area.
 The first road built in Ambler, now known as Mt.
-Pleasant Avenue, was confirmed in 1730.
-It went from Harmer's Mill to the North Wales Road (now Bethlehem Pike).
-Butler Pike was created in 1739, and went through the town, which was known at that time as the Village of Wissahickon, after the Wissahickon Creek.
+Pleasant Avenue, was developed in 1730.
+It went from Harmer's Mill to North Wales Road, which is now Bethlehem Pike.
+Butler Pike was created in 1739, and went through the town, which was known at that time as the Village of Wissahickon, named after Wissahickon Creek.

 The area at the crossroads of Butler and Bethlehem Pike was roughly the village center.
 It was first known as Gilkey's Corner, named for an inn which was built around 1778 and managed by Andrew Gilkinson (or Gilkeson).
 After 1878, the area was known as "Rose Valley".

 As of 1790, Jonathan Thomas purchased half an acre of land from Gilkinson and sited a tannery at the intersection, causing a nearby creek to be nicknamed "Tannery Run".
 As of 1810, the tannery was sold by his son, David Thomas, to Joseph Rutter.
 As the "Rose Valley Tannery", it is mentioned as being one of the oldest in the county.
 It later became the property of Alvin Faust and the firm A. D. Faust Sons.

-Increasingly from 1750 to 1850, industries developed throughout the watershed, using local waterways to provide power and carry away waste.
+Between 1750 and 1850, industries developed throughout the watershed, using local waterways to provide power and carry away waste.
 The area supported nine mills, producing flour, timber, paper and cloth.
 They are identified by Dr. Mary Hough as Plumly Mill (first owned by William Harmer), Fulling Mill (owned by Andrew and Mary Ambler), Thomson's Mill, Reiff Mill, Wertsner Mill, Hague Mill, Burk Mill, a Silk Mill, and a Clover and Chopping and Saw Mill.
 However, as steam power replaced water power in the 1870s and 1880s, the mills were unable to compete, and were abandoned.